Nissan Leaf Home Charger Installation: Lowest Panel Impact of Any Full EV

 How many amps does a Nissan Leaf charger need?

 The Nissan Leaf charges at a maximum of 28 amps (6.6kW) on a 240V Level 2 charger, requiring a 30A or 40A circuit breaker.
-This is the lowest charging draw of any popular EV, making it the most panel-friendly option.
+This is the lowest charging draw of any popular full EV, making it the most panel-friendly option.

 Can I charge a Nissan Leaf on a 100-amp panel?